Shathushan-Sivashangaran/XTENTH-CAR/xtenthcar_ws/README.md

 ## UDEV Rules

 XTENTH-CAR requires knowledge of device names assigned by the operating system for VESC, YDLIDAR G2 and F710 Wireless Gamepad.
 These names can vary each time the Jetson SOM is rebooted.
-To assign persistent device names, use the udev utility.
+To assign stable device names, use the udev utility.

 1. Install the GNU nano text editor.